Women’s Growing Economic Power: New Opportunities, Critical Needs

 • Provide lifetime income solutions to help all employees – particularly women – to better manage longevity risk.
 Lifetime income solutions can significantly reduce the risk of outliving assets.

-Melissa Elbert, partner at Aon Retirement Solutions, underscores the importance of educating women on their particular financial concerns and the strategies they can use to secure their financial future.
+Melissa Elbert, partner, Retirement and Investment Solutions at Aon, underscores the importance of educating women on their particular financial concerns and the strategies they can use to secure their financial future.